How have you been coping with covid challenges and restrictions?

 PSYCHOTHERAPY AND MY PRACTICE

-Psychotherapy works in part by building a supportive relationship where mutual trust that allows for the open exploration 0f thoughts, feelings and experiences.
+Psychotherapy works in part by building a supportive, trusting relationship allows for the open exploration 0f thoughts, feelings and experiences.
 I provide a warm, accepting and transparent environment where this can happen.

 BENEFITS AND EXPECTATIONS